 Within a bank, inputs that require V{REF} can be mixed with those that do not.
-However, only one V{REF} voltage may be used within a bank.
+However, only one V{REF} voltage can be used within a bank.
 Input buffers that use V{REF} are not 5 V tolerant.
 LVTTL, LVCMOS2, and PCI 33 MHz 5 V, are 5 V tolerant.

-The $V{\mbox{\footnotesize{CCO}}}$ and $V{\mbox{\footnotesize{REF}}}$ pins for each bank appear in the device pin-out tables and diagrams.
+The V{CCO} and V{REF} pins for each bank appear in the device Pinout tables and diagrams.
 The diagrams also show the bank affiliation of each I/O.

 Within a given package, the number of V{REF} and V{CCO} pins can vary depending on the size of device.
 In larger devices, more I/O pins convert to V{REF} pins.
 Since these are always a superset of the V{REF} pins used for smaller devices, it is possible to design a PCB that permits migration to a larger device if necessary.
-All the V{REF} pins for the largest device anticipated must be connected to the V{RFF} voltage, and not used for I/O.
+All the V{REF} pins for the largest device anticipated must be connected to the V{REF} voltage, and not used for I/O.

 In smaller devices, some V{CCO} pins used in larger devices do not connect within the package.
-These unconnected pins may be left unconnected externally, or may be connected to the V{CCO} voltage to permit migration to a larger device if necessary.
+These unconnected pins can be left unconnected externally, or can be connected to the V{CCO} voltage to permit migration to a larger device if necessary.

-In TQ144 and PQ/HQ240 packages, all $V{\mbox{\footnotesize{CCO}}}$ pins are bonded together internally, and consequently the same V{CCO} voltage must be connected to all of them.
-In the CS144 package, bank pairs that share a side are interconnected internally, permitting four choices for VCCO.
-In both cases, the V{REF} pins remain internally connected as eight banks, and may be used as described previously.
+In TQ144 and PQ/HQ240 packages, all V{CCO} pins are bonded together internally, and consequently the same V{CCO} voltage must be connected to all of them.
+In the CS144 package, bank pairs that share a side are interconnected internally, permitting four choices for V{CCO} .
+In both cases, the V{REF} pins remain internally connected as eight banks, and can be used as described previously.